 „wastecooking transforms trash into delicious dishes“ Huffington Post

 wastecooking is a movement aimed at protesting food waste with gusto.
+No moral finger-pointing, only joy of life.
 The initiator of wastecooking is David Groß, a trained chef, filmmaker and activist.

 „The Heroes of the Garbage Dumpster“ Tiroler Tageszeitung

 One man’s trash is another man’s treasure.
 This old proverb is something dumpster divers take very seriously.
 We take the garbage from our throwaway society and turn it into delicious meals, thereby turning consumerism on its head!